-This document, which describes the terms and conditions of the Plan. including but not limited to, Covered Benefits and exclusions from coverage.
+This document that describes the terms and conditions of the Plan, including but not limited to, Covered Benefits and exclusions from coverage.

-Benefit Limit The day, visit or dollar limit maximum that applies to certain Covered Benefits, up to the Allowed Amount, or Recognized Amount, if applicable.
+Benefit Limit The day, visit or dollar limit maximum that applies to certain Covered Benefits.
 Once the Benefit Limit has been reached, no more benefits will be paid for such services or supplies.
 If you exceed the Benefit Limit, you are responsible for all charges incurred.
-The Benefit Limits applicable to your Plan are listed in your Schedule of Benefits.
+The Benefit Limits applicable to your Plan are stated in your Schedule of Benefits.

-FOR EXAMPLE: If your Plan offers 20 visits per Plan Year for chiropractic care, once you reach your 20 visit limit for that Plan Year, no additional benefits for that service will be covered by the Plan.
+FOR EXAMPLE: If your Plan offers 30 visits per Plan Year or Calendar Year for physical therapy services, once you reach your 30 visit limit for that Plan Year or Calendar Year, no additional benefits for that service will be covered by the Plan.

-Centers of Excellence Plan Providers with special training, experience, facilities or protocols for certain services selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
-Certain specialized services are only covered as In-Network services in Massachusetts, Maine, New Hampshire, Connecticut or Rhode Island when received from designated Centers of Excellence.
+Centers of Excellence Plan Providers with special training, experience, facilities or protocols for certain services, selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
+Certain specialized services are only covered as In-Network services in Massachusetts, Maine or New Hampshire when received from designated Centers of Excellence.

 Clinical Stabilization Services 24-hour clinically managed post detoxification treatment for adults or adolescents, as defined by the Massachusetts Department of Public Health.
-Clinical Stabilization Services usually follow Acute Treatment Services for substance use disorders.
+Clinical Stabilization Services usually follow Acute Treatment Services for substance abuse.
 Clinical Stabilization Services may include intensive education and counseling regarding the nature of addiction and its consequences, relapse prevention, outreach to families and significant others and after care planning, for individuals beginning to engage in recovery from addiction.

 Coinsurance A percentage of the Allowed Amount, or Recognized Amount, if applicable, for certain Covered Benefits that must be paid by the Member.
-Coinsurance amounts applicable to your Plan are stated in the Schedule of Benefits.
+Coinsurance amounts are in addition to any Deductible and any applicable Copayment.
+Coinsurance amounts applicable to your Plan are stated in your Schedule of Benefits.

-FOR EXAMPLE: If the Coinsurance for a service is 20%, you pay 20% of the Allowed Amount while the Plan pays the remaining 80%.
+FOR EXAMPLE: If the Coinsurance for a service is 20%, you pay 20% of the Allowed Amount while we pay the remaining 80%.
 (In the case of Out-of-Network services, we only pay up to the Allowed Amount, unless it is a Surprise Bill.)

 Copayment A fixed dollar amount you must pay for certain Covered Benefits.
-The Copayments is usually due at the time of the visit or when you are billed by the Provider.
-Copayment amounts applicable to your Plan are stated in your Schedule of Benefits.
+The Copayment is usually due at the time services are rendered or when billed by the Provider.